famulare/famulare.github.io/_posts/2023-06-20-Polio-shows-us-the-way-for-COVID-repost.md

 From time to time, I'll be reposting content from Twitter here so I have it for posterity.

-This is probably my [most popular thread](https://twitter.com/famulare_mike/status/1550617477461053440?s=20) on COVID, posted 22 July 2022 and [mirrored on Typefully](https://typefully.com/famulare_mike/o7ZUHuD), in which I talk through the history of polio and what it tells us about how santitation and vaccination can interact to eliminate a highly infectious pathogen.
+This is probably my [most popular thread](https://twitter.com/famulare_mike/status/1550617477461053440?s=20) on COVID,[^1] posted 22 July 2022 and [mirrored on Typefully](https://typefully.com/famulare_mike/o7ZUHuD), in which I talk through the history of polio and what it tells us about how santitation and vaccination can interact to eliminate a highly infectious pathogen.
 I'm not terribly optimistic about mucosal vaccines for SARS-2, but the overall arguments stand, and I'll take thrice yearly boosters with humoral vaccines as a similarly effective consolation prize if I can!

+[^1]: Second-most-popular it turns out.
+Helping people understand [the sitation headed into Thanksgiving 2020](https://twitter.com/famulare_mike/status/1328858771733454850) was #1.
+I suppose I feel good about that--I'm sure that thread saved lives.
+But I don't know how well we learned its lessons.
+Maybe this one will do more over time.
+One can dream anyway.

 The thread has been lightly modified for this format.